mattsrc/opentx-lua-rssi-histogram/README.md

 The basic way to create a widget is to call a function that creates and returns one.

-Defined widgets all take an options structure:
+All Widgets take an options structure.
+You can just pass `{}` if you don't have any options to set:

     -- Defined with an option
     widget = RSSIHistogramWidget({greyscale = true})